ideas-labo/aspiration-study/README.md

 ## Dataset

 The experiment data reported in the work can be found at: [https://zenodo.org/record/5764258](https://zenodo.org/record/5764258).
-The naming rules rather self-explained.
+The naming rules are self-explained.

 ## Supplementary